davidwisch/physicscode/site/examples/basic_arrays.markdown

 <a name="fortran-looping"></a>
 ### Looping Through Arrays

-The ability to iterate through an array is a usefull one.
-It allows you to quickly and efficiently traverse your data for analysis, sorting, or simply just for access.
-The syntac for looping throughh data in Fortran is straightforward and concise.
+The ability to iterate through an array is a useful one.
+It allows you to quickly traverse your data for analysis, sorting, or simply just for access.
+The syntax for looping through data in Fortran is straightforward and concise.
 Examples for looping through 1D and 2D data are provided.

 #### 1D Data